Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Related Work

 Existing studies have primarily explored \emph{external} enforcement of symbolic constraints into LMs.
 A common baseline is the \emph{generate-and-validate} approach~\cite{DBLP:conf/sigsoft/ZhuSXZY0Z21,DBLP:conf/popl/LongR16}, which repeatedly generates code and checks it with an external validator (e.g., a compiler) until a valid candidate is found.
 While this ensures constraint satisfaction, it is often inefficient due to a high rate of invalid generations.

 To address this, \emph{constrained decoding} techniques perform on-the-fly validation during token generation, discarding tokens that cannot lead to a valid complete program.
 This proactive strategy improves efficiency and has been applied to enforce various constraints, including syntactic correctness~\cite{ugare2024syncodellmgenerationgrammar}, type correctness~\cite{DBLP:journals/corr/abs-2504-09246}, and vulnerability avoidance~\cite{DBLP:conf/issre/StorhaugLH23}.
 However, such token-level pruning can also distort the LM's output distribution~\cite{DBLP:conf/nips/ParkWBPD24}.
+We compare with rejection sampling in our evaluation (\autoref{tab:model-compare-sufu-java}), which is functionally equivalent to constrained decoding as both re-normalize the model's output distribution over compilable programs.

 Critically, both strategies enforce constraints \emph{externally}.
 As discussed, externally enforced constraints do not modify the LM's internal reasoning process.
 Consequently, the model's internal distribution may become skewed, potentially assigning low probability to correct code snippets due to inaccurate assessments of their typability.